NIGMS/Foundations-of-Python-for-Data-Science/README.md

 Data will be obtained from online databases (e.g., NCBI) or will be in folders in the submodule.
 You will learn to use the Python tools that can read large data sets without needing to download them to your computer hard drive.

 ## **Module Outline**

-**Module 0 - Intro to Cloud Computing and Git**
+**Submodule 0 - Intro to Cloud Computing and Git**

+Learn about how to use Cloud computing and Git

 - Lecture (upcoming)
+- Tutorials
   - Tutorial 1: Github Download   *how to get the tutorials*
   - Tutorial 2: Jupyter Notebooks  *how to navigate these tutorials*
   - Tutorial 3: AzureML  *how to start using a cloud computer*
   - Tutorial 3b: AzureML *CloudLab details*
   - Tutorial 4: GitHub 4 You *how Git and Github can be useful for you as a bioinformatician*
   - Tutorial 5: Managing Git *how to manage your Github repositories for multiple users*
   - Tutorial 6: Digital Object Identifiers for GitHub *Creating citable identifiers for your data at Zenodo*

 **Submodule 1 - Foundations of Python**

 Learn core concepts, diverse applications, introductory algorithms, ethical considerations, and data challenges.

 - Lecture (upcoming)
-  -
 - Tutorials
   - Tutorial 1: Python Overview
   - Tutorial 2: Variables